reframejs/reframe/docs/usage-manual.template.md

-## Static Pages VS Dynamic Pages
+## `domStatic` & `htmlStatic`

+A page is rendered twice:
+On the server (to HTML) and in the browser (to the DOM).
+(React components can be rendered to the DOM as well as to HTML.)

-An cornerstone feature of the page config is that it allows you to configure a page to be "HTML-static" or "HTML-dynamic" and "DOM-static" or "DOM-dynamic":
+A page is "DOM-dynamic" and "HTML-dynamic" by default but you can configure it to be "DOM-static" and/or "HTML-static":

  - *HTML-static*
    <br/>
    The page is rendered to HTML at build-time.